RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 - **Instructor**: Robert Talbert, Ph.D., Professor of Mathematics.
 Email: [talbertr@gvsu.edu](mailto:talbertr@gvsu.edu).
 Voice: (616)331-8968.
 Be sure to read my availability and communication policy.
 - **Office and drop-in hours**: Mackinac Hall C-2-513, drop-in hours TBA
+- **Appointments:** To schedule an appointment, go to https://calendly.com/robert-talbert and select either "20-minute phone call" or "20-minute online meeting" then choose any open time slot.
+Note, you must schedule these at least 24 hours in advance and no more than two weeks in advance.
 - **Meetings**: Section 02 -- Mackinac Hall B-1-128, MWF 9:00-9:50.
 Section 03 -- Mackinac Hall D-1-123, MWF 10:00-10:50.
 - **Required text**: None.
 - **Optional text**: _Discrete Mathematics: An Open Introduction_, 4th edition by Oscar Levin.
 Available in HTML and PDF format here: https://discrete.openmathbooks.org/dmoi4.html We also use the Course Vault found here: https://publish.obsidian.md/discretecs/